menandmice/micetro_docs/guides/user-manual/webapp_workflows.rst

 |
 Selecting :guilabel:`Workflow` in the top menu displays the Workflow page with an overview of all requests that the user has access to view.

-Double clicking a pending request opens up the approval dialog box:
+Double-clicking a pending request opens up the approval dialog box:

 .. image:: ../../images/workflows-approve.png
   :width: 90%